American Life: Singles

 The second single, "Hollywood", released on July 3, 2003 in Europe and July 8, 2003 in the US, failed to chart in the Hot 100, becoming Madonna's first single in twenty years not to do so since "Burning Up" (1983).
 The song was a top five hit in Canada, Italy and the United Kingdom.

 "Nothing Fails" was released in October 26, 2003 as the third single, and backed with remixes of "Nobody Knows Me".
-It was a minor chart success, but did not match the success of previous singles from American Life, charting outside the top twenty in some countries.
-It peaked in the top ten in Canada and Spain.
+It did not match the success of previous singles from American Life, charting outside the top twenty in some countries.
+It peaked in the top ten in Canada and reached number one in Spain.
 In late 2003, "Nothing Fails" was remixed as "Nothing Fails (Nevins Mix)" for Madonna's remix EP Remixed & Revisited.

-"Love Profusion", was the fourth and final single from the album, released on December 8, 2003.
-It peaked in the top ten only in Greece and Canada, her fifth top ten Canadian hit from the album and thirteenth top ten in-a-row.
-Also, it debuted and peaked at eleven on UK Singles Chart, becoming Madonna's fifth single, of fifty-six, to miss the top ten on that chart, and first since "One More Chance" (1996).
+"Love Profusion" was the fourth and final single from the album, released on December 8, 2003.
+It peaked in the top ten in Greece and Canada, her fifth top ten Canadian entry the album and thirteenth top ten in a row.
+It debuted and peaked at eleven on UK Singles Chart while topping the Spanish chart.

 The promotional releases, "Nobody Knows Me" and "Mother and Father", became very successful in American clubs, peaking at number four and number nine, respectively, on the US Hot Dance Club Songs chart.
 American Life became the first album to achieve seven top ten songs on this chart.